What is Improper Driving in Virginia?

 VA Code § 46.2-869 reads:

-Notwithstanding the foregoing provisions of this article, upon the trial of any person charged with reckless driving where the degree of culpability is slight, the court in its discretion may find the accused not guilty of reckless driving but guilty of improper driving.
 However, an attorney for the Commonwealth may reduce a charge of reckless driving to improper driving at any time prior to the court’s decision and shall notify the court of such change.
 Improper driving shall be punishable as a traffic infraction punishable by a fine of not more than $500.

 Video: Understanding VA Code § 46.2-869, Virginia’s Improper Driving Statue

-How many points is improper driving in Virginia?
+How Many Points is Improper Driving in Virginia?

 The points are also very different.
 If you get convicted of reckless driving in Virginia, you’re looking at 6 points if you have a Virginia license and that conviction would stay on your driving record for 11 years.
-If we can get the charge down to simply improper driving that is just 3 points off your VA driving record and it goes away in 3 years.

 So as you can see it’s a very big difference from reckless driving, which is on the same criminal level as a DUI, versus improper driving which is on the same point level as very basic traffic ticket.
-You can get kind of a large fine, up to $500, but the actual conviction itself is a very low level conviction.

-What kind of cases might be changed from reckless to improper driving?
-In some courts, if you’re charged with reckless by speed and it’s a borderline speed, that might be converted into improper driving if we can present a good driving record, perhaps driving school, a calibration, and lots of mitigating evidence; that’s many videos by themselves.
 If it’s a borderline case for speed the judge might do improper driving.
 We can do that a lot of times in Stafford, Spotsylvania and Fredericksburg cases where I practice depending on the speed you’re charged with, your record and all the facts of your case.
 Sometimes we can get a reckless driving by speed reduced to improper driving.

-The other kinds of reckless driving that you see a lot of that might be reduced to improper driving are accident cases.
 So if you have an accident where it may be pretty clear that the defendant is at fault and you really did do something wrong, the Trooper or the deputy who comes out is going to charge you with reckless driving in many cases, because that’s all they can charge, they cannot write an improper driving ticket.
-But then when we get to court we present the evidence of the case.
-We present your driving record and explain any mitigating factors.
-The judge may very well reduce that accident charge down to improper driving.
-That says that you’re still at fault, you did wrong, but it’s not a very serious offense.
-It’s more like just a traffic ticket like following too closely.

 So improper driving is a very good tool that we use and a lot of cases might be able to be reduced to improper driving.
 It just really depends on the facts of each case and also how judges like to handle them and the prosecutors.

 Improper driving is not a right or anything but it is another tool in our tool box.
 We can try to get your case reduced to improper driving, to save you from that reckless driving misdemeanor conviction and from all those points and fines and punishments.
-So definitely keep that in mind and consult with an attorney and see if improper driving might be possible in your case, or maybe even a better result than improper driving.

 Andrew Flusche